FlashCrafter Logo

 How much should an auto repair shop spend on marketing?

 Most auto repair shops should invest 5-10% of gross revenue in marketing.
 For a shop generating $500,000 annually, that means $25,000-50,000 per year or roughly $2,000-4,000 per month including software costs and ad spend.
-Software costs range from $199/mo for an all-in-one platform to $1,500-5,000+ per month for a full-service agency.
+Software costs range from quality-focused growth plan for an all-in-one platform to $1,500-5,000+ per month for a full-service agency.
 Many shops waste money on separate tools that do not integrate when a single platform would be more effective and less expensive.

 Do I need a marketing agency or can I use software instead?